 For example, let’s say a spouse is paying child support and alimony.
 Perhaps under the previous set of rules, the alimony payment pushed the ex receiving the alimony into a higher tax bracket.
 So, even though he/she was receiving the alimony payment, it was costing him/her money.
 As part of the negotiation, we could increase the child support payments, which are not considered income, so that the spouse would remain in the same tax bracket.

 With many divorcing couples with children, the custodial parent will often desire to stay in the family home to mitigate the emotional impact of the divorce on the children.
-With the new tax law the deduction for the interest on the mortgage payments is now capped at $10,000.
+With the new tax law, the deduction allowed on state and local income taxes, and property taxes is now capped at $10,000.
 This might make staying in the family home less feasible financially for the custodial parent.

 There are any number of other scenarios where the new law could have an impact on divorce settlements.
 The flexibility provided by divorce mediation and collaborative divorce is still a great benefit to divorcing couples as everyone tries to get their arms around the new law.